 Head of Human Design and Development

 Nicole grows and nurtures the diverse relationships within The Futures School ecosystem.
 With 8+ years of foresight experience, she is a skilled speaker and thought leader in foresight implementation, offering expertise in the tools and processes required for culture change and capacity development.
 She has previously worked in the higher education sector, specifically in student engagement and course development.
 Nicole holds a Master of Arts in Interpersonal Communication and Diversity Certificates from the University of Central Florida as well as a Bachelor of Science in Public Relations from the University of Florida.
 She is a published author in journals such as Organizational Change Management contributing research on generational perceptions in the workplace and communication rules.
-Nicole holds membership in the Association for Professional Futurists (APF), National Communication Association (NCA), and the Greater Orlando Organization Development Network (GOOD).
+Nicole holds membership in the Association for Professional Futurists (APF), National Communication Association (NCA), the Greater Orlando Organization Development Network (GOOD), and EPIC.

 “Foresight’s most powerful trait is its ability to transform mindsets.
 Strategic Foresight builds our confidence in constructing and imprinting on the future.
 We realize we are equipped to do so by practicing a shared language to navigate toward previously unforeseen possibilities.”

 Ashley leverages her expertise in sustainable design, environmental science and regenerative agriculture to illuminate how foresight champions a holistic approach that empowers organizations, institutions and governments to thrive in a world of exponential uncertainty and complexity.
 Holding a Masters of Science in Agricultural, Environmental and Sustainability Science from the University of Texas and a Bachelor of Science in Sustainability in the Built Environment from the University of Florida, she is passionate about fostering a spirit of learning, unlearning and relearning among clients and alumni; challenging individuals and groups to dive deep into emerging landscapes of change; and democratizing multi-faceted visions of the future.
 When Ashley isn’t developing trend research, future-oriented maps or robust scenarios, you will find her expanding the TFS knowledge base through the creation of new content, curriculum and capabilities.

 “Organizations wonder how to be profitable while being environmentally and socially responsible.
 The answer is with Strategic Foresight.”

 3275 S. John Young Parkway